Mourning the summer of 1862

 It looks God-given but to whom?

 The Dakota believed the Earth was for all living things to share.
-The whites believed it could be owned.
+The Europeans believed it could be owned.

 © Beth Gauper